‘Swagger’ or stumble? Mike Pompeo, State Department under scrutiny in Ukraine furor

 “Everything that’s going on with this Ukraine call madness is being blown totally out of proportion as if it’s ‘crisis, crisis, crisis,’ but if you look closely at it, there’s nothing there,” said Michael Pregent, a former longtime U.S. intelligence officer and now senior fellow with the Hudson Institute.

-“This whole thing is purely political and there’s nobody inside the foreign policy community who’s truly worried about the collapse of democracy,” Mr. Pregent said in an interview Thursday.
+“This whole thing is purely political, and there’s nobody inside the foreign policy community who’s truly worried about the collapse of democracy,” Mr. Pregent said in an interview Thursday.
 “In reality, what’s going on actually gives Pompeo a chance to shine if he holds his ground.
 He’s a pretty popular figure.”

-Mr. Pregent said the government’s ability to conduct foreign policy may take more of a hit than will Mr. Pompeo.
+Mr. Pregent said the government’s ability to conduct foreign policy may take more of a hit than Mr. Pompeo will.

-“The biggest risk is the lack of trust that foreign leaders may develop if they begin to believe that the U.S. government — and especially the way the opposition Democrat party — is likely to be leaking every conversation the president or even the secretary of state has with those foreign leaders,” he said.
+“The biggest risk is the lack of trust that foreign leaders may develop if they begin to believe that the U.S. government — and especially the way the opposition Democrat Party — is likely to be leaking every conversation the president or even the secretary of state has with those foreign leaders,” he said.
 “Foreign leaders are going to hold back in those conversations if they fear they’ll be leaked, so we risk the loss of honest conversations with these leaders.”

-Mr. Zelensky reportedly has said he was surprised his side of the private July 25 conversation with Mr. Trump was made public by the White House last week under pressure from Congress.
+Mr. Zelensky reportedly has said he was surprised that his side of the private July 25 conversation with Mr. Trump was made public by the White House last week under pressure from Congress.

-“That could present an unwanted challenge for Pompeo going forward because honest conversations with these people have to take place in order for our foreign policy to be effective,” said Mr. Pregent.
+“That could present an unwanted challenge for Pompeo going forward because honest conversations with these people have to take place in order for our foreign policy to be effective,” Mr. Pregent said.

-Mr. Pompeo has been on a foreign trip this week as the impeachment fight intensified back home.
-He only belatedly revealed his participation in the phone call earlier this week and has offered a general defense of how top State Department officials acted in the controversy.
+Mr. Pompeo has been on a foreign trip this week as the impeachment fight intensifies back home.
+He belatedly revealed his participation in the phone call this week and has offered a general defense of how top State Department officials acted.

-“The phone call was in the context of … what the American policy is with respect to Ukraine,” he told reporters earlier this week while in Italy.
-“It’s been remarkably consistent, and we will continue to try to drive those set of outcomes.
+“The phone call was in the context of … what the American policy is with respect to Ukraine,” he told reporters in Italy.
+“It’s been remarkably consistent, and we will continue to try to drive those set of outcomes.”

-He has also criticized what he called “bullying” of State Department officials by House Democrats in their quest to obtain sensitive records and testimony.
+Mr. Pompeo has also criticized what he called “bullying” of State Department officials by House Democrats in their quest to obtain sensitive records and testimony.

 “That’s unacceptable, and it’s not something that I’m going to permit to happen,” he said.

-As the only administration official other than Vice President Mike Pence who has held top-level Cabinet status for Mr. Trump’s entire presidency, Mr. Pompeo also carved out a wide sphere of influence within the White House.
+As the only administration official other than Vice President Mike Pence who has held top-level Cabinet status for Mr. Trump’s entire presidency, Mr. Pompeo carved out a wide sphere of influence within the White House.
 Mr. Trump tapped him two months before the 2017 presidential inauguration to lead the CIA, a position he held for a year and a half before taking over as secretary of state.

-His arrival at the department came amid struggling morale that coincided budget cut threats and a major reorganization push by Mr. Tillerson, a former Exxon CEO whom President Trump fired after just over a year on the job State Department.
-The recent ouster of hawkish National Security Adviser John Bolton, who often clashed with Mr. Pompeo on policy, only enhanced Mr. Pompeo’s clout.
+He arrived at the department amid struggling morale that coincided with budget cut threats and a major reorganization push by Mr. Tillerson, a former Exxon CEO whom Mr. Trump fired after just over a year on the job.
+The recent ouster of hawkish National Security Adviser John R. Bolton, who often clashed with Mr. Pompeo on policy, enhanced Mr. Pompeo’s clout.

 New questions